 Are you nervous or anxious when visiting the dentist?
 Well, now you can be fearless with sedation dentistry in St. Augustine, Florida.
 Listed below are sedation options for the most basic procedures to the most advanced so that you can get the care you need.
-Our periodontists, Dr. John Thousand, Dr. Robert Thousand and Dr. Michael Romani, offer these because if necessary treatment is avoided, more damage can be caused.
+Our periodontists, Dr. John Thousand, Dr. Hailey McKinley, and Dr. Michael Romani, offer these because if necessary treatment is avoided, more damage can be caused.
 For more information about sedation dentistry, call 904-794-1000 and speak to one of our team members at Dental Specialists of North Florida.

 - IV Sedation

 - Oral Sedation